JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/grammar_and_parser.md

 property ::= (KEY?
 SEPARATOR VALUE?) | KEY
 ```

-Please see [Grammar Kit](https://github.com/JetBrains/Grammar-Kit) documentation for more details on BNF syntax.
+Please see [Grammar-Kit](https://github.com/JetBrains/Grammar-Kit) documentation for more details on BNF syntax.

 The grammar defines the flexibility of the support for a language.
 The above grammar specifies that a property may have or may not have a key and value.